metosin/compojure-api/README.md

 - collect routes from root, not from `swaggered`
 - type-safe `:params` destructuring
 - `url-for` for endpoints (bidi, bidi, bidi)
-- support for swagger error messages
 - include external common use middlewares (ring-middleware-format, ring-cors etc.)
 - file handling
 - `WS*`?

-## Contributing

-Pull Requests welcome.
-Please run the tests (`lein midje`) and make sure they pass before you submit one.

 ## License